 Vitamins such as Glucosamine Chondroitin are contraindicated for the shellfish allergic.
 Most brands will have a warning on their label.

 Shellfish and fish allergy: dishes to look out for

-Dishes to look out for include paella, bouillabaisse, gumbo (a Tex Mex dish), frito misto (a mixed fried fish dish from the Mediterranean coast), and fruits de mer (seafood).
-Oriental food tends to contain lots of different kinds of fish at once, and chopped pieces can be difficult to spot.
+Dishes to look out for include: paella, bouillabaisse, gumbo, frito misto (a mixed fried fish dish from the Mediterranean coast), and fruits de mer (seafood).
+Oriental food tends to contain lots of different kinds of fish, and chopped pieces can be difficult to spot.

 Surimi (a processed seafood product) is usually made from white fish but may contain shellfish extract.
 Surimi can be present in processed foods such as pizza toppings.

 Caesar salad dressing normally contains anchovies.
 Worcestershire sauce may, however my son, who is severely fish allergic tolerates Worcestershire sauce just fine, even though anchovies are on the ingredient label.
 He was eating Worcestershire sauce long before he had anaphylaxis to fish, and never has had an issue.
 You can read about our son’s fish anaphylaxis here.